bparanj/hivegrid.dev/README.md

 ## Contributing

 Join the [discussions](https://github.com/bparanj/hivegrid.dev/discussions) to start contributing to this project.
+Ways to contribute:

+- Ansible playbooks for other SQL and NoSQL database servers
+- Packer and Terraform template for other cloud providers like Digital Ocean, Google Cloud etc
+- Add support for other full stack MVC frameworks like Symfony, Django, Laravel, Spring Boot, Yesod, CakePHP, Phoenix, CodeIgniter etc

 ## License